heathjackson/dashboard-odin-project/README.md

 1. I will be diving further into JavaScript and moving to the intermediate level.

-2. I will also be learning more about databases and how to incorporate that into my builds.
+2. I will also be learning more about databases and how to incorporate those into my builds.